-As I hope you’ve heard, this month the TBG is hosting one of the world’s leading and most influential garden designers for a special series of workshops and lectures.
-We are very excited that John Brookes will be visiting the TBG between February 18 to 25, 2014.
-Brookes will be presenting lectures and delivering courses.
+As I hope you’ve heard, this month TBG is hosting one of the world’s leading and most influential garden designers for a special series of workshops and lectures.
+We’re very excited that John Brookes is visiting TBG between February 18 and 25, 2014.
+Brookes is presenting lectures and delivering courses.
 What an incredible opportunity to learn from a world-renowned expert!
-To read more about John Brookes’ visit, including the program schedule, descriptions and prices, please click here.
+To read more about his visit, including the program schedule, descriptions and prices, please click here.

 Works by John Brookes:

 - John Brookes’ Natural Landscapes: How to build, and plant your garden with nature in mind

 Following an exploration of the principles and practices of natural gardening, and the basic design elements of the natural garden, the book engages the reader in an in-depth look at specific sites such as coastal, woodland and wetland gardens.
 Copiously illustrated with how-to diagrams, garden plans and abundant full-colour photographs.

 Brookes, John 712.622 Bro 2007

 Ideas, advice and inspiration accompanied by glorious full-colour photographs, black and white garden plans and how-to inserts.
 Truly inspiring and full of stunning photography.

 This book teaches you step-by-step—from drawing board to finished garden—how to conceive, lay out and realize a design.
 Chapters cover learning to design, styling the garden, designing with plants, solutions, ingredients of a garden, plant selection and working information.
 Beautifully illustrated with inspiring photographs and site plans.